-If the irregular periods occur during puberty or as the woman approaches the menopause, treatment is not usually necessary.
+Puberty and menopause: Irregular periods that occur during puberty or as the woman approaches menopause do not usually need treatment.

-If irregular bleeding is due to contraception and continues for months, the woman should talk to a health care professional about alternative contraception options.
+Birth control: If irregular bleeding is due to contraception, and it continues for several months, the woman should talk to a health care professional about other options.

 A low-dose birth control pill that containing a combination of estrogen and progesterone may help.
 This will decrease androgen production and will help to correct abnormal bleeding.

 Alternatively, taking progesterone for 10 to 14 days each month is likely to regulate the periods.